Voices from the Border is a 501 (c) 3 non-profit organization based in Patagonia, Arizona, which formed following the Women’s March of January 2017.

 Because of COVID-19, at the end of February, all Voices volunteers made the decision to stop crossing, still with a hopeful 'wait and see' attitude.
 Around the first week of March, all programs that help migrants in Nogales, Sonora, as well as shelters, stopped accepting volunteers.

-In late March, with the Coronavirus starting to spread, and the lack of proper PPE’s - Personal Protective Equipment - Pancho made the very difficult decision, encouraged and supported by his volunteers/friends, to stop attending to people on the streets.
-At that point he’d been attending to migrants with coughs and fevers, in close proximity to them, so he quarantined.
-And, as well as for the rest of us, weeks have turned into months.
+In late March 2020, with the Coronavirus starting to spread, and the lack of proper PPE’s - Personal Protective Equipment - Pancho made the very difficult decision, encouraged and supported by his volunteers/friends, to stop attending to people on the streets.

 Voices from the Border